As a vegan, the best way to feed your baby is with breast milk, but this isn’t possible for everyone.

 Is soy baby formula safe?

-Soy formula isn’t suitable for every baby, particularly those who were born prematurely, have low birth weights, kidney problems or allergies.
+Soy formula isn’t for babies who were born prematurely, have low birth weights, kidney problems or allergies.
+So, you should only use dairy-free infant formula under medical supervision.

 Is there a soy-free vegan baby formula?

 Soy-free and dairy-free baby formulas are hard to come by and aren’t available globally.
-One option to consider is Neocate Infant DHA/ARA.
+One option to consider is Neocate Infant.
 This is an amino acid-based formula and is one of the best dairy-free soy-free baby formulas.

-Whilst it may be tempting to look up vegan baby formula recipes online and consider making your own, please don’t!
+Whilst it may be tempting to look up vegan baby formula recipes online and consider making your own, please never do this.
+It’s just not safe.

 Commercially-produced infant formulas are developed by scientists and undergo rigorous testing to ensure their safety.
 If you try to do it yourself at home, there’s a huge potential for error with imprecise measurements, unsafe ingredients and the potential for contamination with bacteria.